MS-Human-700

 DynSyn Control Results

-The MS-Human-700 model controlled by DynSyn algorithm demonstrates remarkable capabilities in both locomotion and manipulation tasks.
+The MS-Human-700 model controlled by the DynSyn algorithm demonstrates remarkable capabilities in both locomotion and manipulation tasks.

 Locomotion Control